MiguelQueiroz010/CCSF-Asset-Explorer/README.md

 ## You can contribute!
  If you want to contribute send your pull request, be sure to read the docs about the structures[IN PROGRESS] and good luck!
- Also, i participate on a modding community focused on Narutimatte Series games, you can join in https://discord.gg/3EzrBQFTYW.